Lab 99 Web Design

 Landing Page and Individual Article Page

-If you want the Textpattern page also to display individual article pages, you will need to surround the code for the landing page with the standard conditional statements:
+If you want the Textpattern page also to display individual-article HTML pages, you will need to surround the code for the landing page with the standard conditional statements which we used in the previous tutorial:

 <txp:if_article_list>